flowcontrol12/docu/docs/08-Release-Notes/index.md

 The data can also be imported in CSV format by using prepared templates as a starting point.

-### Smart calcualtor for easier retention configuration
+### Smart calculator for easier retention configuration

 ![Prediction](assets/wn2_prediction.png)